MelnikovSergey/css-theme-for-adminer/README.md

 3. Refresh the page in the browser

 ## Remarks:
-This css theme is compatible with Adminer version 4.8.1 (and earlier versions)
+This css file is a heavily modified copy of the original "ng9" file developed by Lukáš Brandejs.
 More than 50 changes have been made since the last update.